 - tell your doctor and pharmacist if you are allergic to acetaminophen, codeine, sulfite, any other medications, or any of the ingredients in acetaminophen and codeine products.
 Ask your doctor or pharmacist for a list of the ingredients.

-- tell your doctor if you have or have ever had liver or kidney disease, a history of alcoholism, lung or thyroid disease, prostatic hypertrophy, or urinary retention.
+- tell your doctor if you have or have ever had seizures, difficulty urinating, or pancreas, gallbladder, or kidney disease.

 - if you are having surgery, including dental surgery, tell the doctor or dentist that you are taking acetaminophen and codeine.